cycodehq/cycode-cli/README.md

 In the example above, replace the `ce3a4de0-9dfc-448b-a004-c538cf8b4710` value with the rule ID you want to ignore.

-In the example at the top of this section, the command to ignore the specific secret rule ID is as follows:
+In the example at the top of this section, the command to ignore the specific IaC rule ID is as follows:

 `cycode ignore --scan-type iac --by-rule bdaa88e2-5e7c-46ff-ac2a-29721418c59c`

 In the example above, replace the `bdaa88e2-5e7c-46ff-ac2a-29721418c59c` value with the rule ID you want to ignore.

+In the example at the top of this section, the command to ignore the specific SCA rule ID is as follows:

+`cycode ignore --scan-type sca --by-rule dc21bc6b-9f4f-46fb-9f92-e4327ea03f6b`

+In the example above, replace the `dc21bc6b-9f4f-46fb-9f92-e4327ea03f6b` value with the rule ID you want to ignore.

+## Ignoring a Package

+> :memo: **Note**<br/>
+> This option is only available to the SCA scans.

+To ignore a specific package in the SCA scans, you will need to use the `--by-package` flag in conjunction with the `-t, --scan-type` flag (you must specify the `sca` scan type).
+This will ignore the given package, using the `{{package_name}}@{{package_version}}` formatting, from all future scans.
+Use the following command to add a package and version to be ignored:

+`cycode ignore --scan-type sca --by-package {{package_name}}@{{package_version}}`

+OR

+`cycode ignore -t sca --by-package {{package_name}}@{{package_version}}`

+In the example below, the command to ignore a specific SCA package is as follows:

+`cycode ignore --scan-type sca --by-package pyyaml@5.3.1`

+In the example above, replace `pyyaml` with package name and `5.3.1` with the package version you want to ignore.

 # Syntax Help